sohailshams/personal-portfolio/README.md

 ## Feature
 Key features of the website are;

+- Picture (My own picture)
-- About me and Personal Info (A breife introduction to the employes and recruiters)
+- About me and Personal Info (A breife introduction to the employers and recruiters)
 - Educational Background (Gives insight of educational background)
-- Work History (Detailed information of the jobs and functions)
-- Project Portfolio (Note: These are randome website, I have never worked on these projects)
 - Skills (The skills that I have gained during my professional career)
+- Project Portfolio (Note: I have given names like Cricinfo, BBC News and Emirates just for showcasing portfolio.
+I have never worked on these projects in reality)
+- Work History (Detailed information of the jobs and functions, whereas my work experience as a full stack software developer and company iTax is a fake)
-- Contact Form (This form will allow employers and recruiters to get in touch with me)
+- Contact Form (This form will allow employers and recruiters to get in touch with me and is not fully functional)
-- Download (This feature will allow employers and recruiters to download cv in pdf format)
+- Download (This feature will allow employers and recruiters to download my cv in pdf format)
-- Social Media (Links to my social profiles)
+- Social Media (Links to my social profiles where as I have not given links to my social profiles)

 ## Features to be added

-I want to add real projects in project portfolio section the future.
+- I want to add real projects in project portfolio section the future.
+- Backend coding has to be added in the contact form so I can receive emails from receruiters and potential employers.
+- Social medial profils needs to be added in future.

 ## Testing